ekc395/leetcode-daily/README.md

 ### Adaptive difficulty (new problem selection)

-When the queue assigns a new problem from the unseeded bank, difficulty is derived per-tag from your attempt history on Medium problems in that tag:
+When the queue assigns a new problem from the Neetcode 150, difficulty is derived per-tag from your attempt history on Medium problems in that tag:

 | Avg rating on Medium | Assigned difficulty |
 |---|---|